arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 title: BLE Connectivity on Portenta H7
 coverImage: assets/por_ard_ble_cover.svg
 tags: [BLE, LED, Connectivity, Bluetooth]
-abstract: This tutorial explains how to use BLE connectivity on the Portenta H7 to control the built-in LED using an external Bluetooth application.
+description: This tutorial explains how to use BLE connectivity on the Portenta H7 to control the built-in LED using an external Bluetooth application.
 ---

 # BLE Connectivity on Portenta H7